TeamRaccoons/Unified-Wallet-Kit/README.md

 ## Motives
 Why not just use the existing wallet adapters?
 - To bootstrap a dApp, we always find ourself doing the same thing over and over again, such as:
-  - notification when wallets are selected, connecting, connected, disconnected.
+  - Notification when wallets are selected, connecting, connected, disconnected.
-  - auto reconnect to the last connected wallet
+  - Auto reconnect to the last connected wallet
-  - mobile-first, responsive design
+  - Mobile-first, responsive design
-  - themeing support
+  - Themeing support
   - Internationalization (i18n) support
-  - new user onboarding
+  - New user onboarding
 - Built on-top of `@solana/wallet-adapter-base`, `@solana/wallet-adapter-react` and `@solana-mobile/wallet-adapter-mobile`, you are always welcomed to onboard or depart.

 ## Philosophy